rossjrw/tars/README.md

 argparse.

 The remainder of the argument are the possible flag names.

+*docstring* is a string representing the argument's documentation.
+The first line of this docstring is what will appear when the user asks for help from the command line (aka IRC).

 Additionally, a further item can be added to the start of the list: either `"default"` or `"hidden"`. *default* will prepend that argument to the input